commonprefix/art-of-blockchain/docs/prerequisites/queues.md

 In order to familiarize yourself with queues we suggest the following material:

-* Learn the basics of queues and set up your own rabbitMQ by following [part1](https://www.cloudamqp.com/blog/part1-rabbitmq-for-beginners-what-is-rabbitmq.html) and [part2](https://www.cloudamqp.com/blog/part2-2-rabbitmq-for-beginners_example-and-sample-code-node-js.html) of CloudAMQP
+* Learn the basics of queues and set up your own rabbitMQ by following [Part 1](https://www.cloudamqp.com/blog/part1-rabbitmq-for-beginners-what-is-rabbitmq.html) and [Part 2](https://www.cloudamqp.com/blog/part2-2-rabbitmq-for-beginners_example-and-sample-code-node-js.html) of CloudAMQP
-* Dive deeper on different queue protocols and policing [here](https://kisztof.medium.com/rabbitmq-an-introduction-to-message-queuing-protocols-and-policies-cb6073c7a3d6).
+* Dive deeper on different queue protocols and policing by reading [this](https://kisztof.medium.com/rabbitmq-an-introduction-to-message-queuing-protocols-and-policies-cb6073c7a3d6) article.

 > 💡 **Info**
-> Read [part1](https://www.cloudamqp.com/blog/part1-rabbitmq-for-beginners-what-is-rabbitmq.html) and [part2](https://www.cloudamqp.com/blog/part2-2-rabbitmq-for-beginners_example-and-sample-code-node-js.html) of the rabbitMQ introduction.
+> - Read [Part 1](https://www.cloudamqp.com/blog/part1-rabbitmq-for-beginners-what-is-rabbitmq.html) and [Part 2](https://www.cloudamqp.com/blog/part2-2-rabbitmq-for-beginners_example-and-sample-code-node-js.html) of the rabbitMQ introduction.
->
-> Read [this post](https://kisztof.medium.com/rabbitmq-an-introduction-to-message-queuing-protocols-and-policies-cb6073c7a3d6) about protocols and policing.
+> - Read [this post](https://kisztof.medium.com/rabbitmq-an-introduction-to-message-queuing-protocols-and-policies-cb6073c7a3d6) about protocols and policing.

 ## Optional&#x20;